Union Jack flag icon Canada flag Canada Ireland flag Ireland

-Britain’s heritage attractions suffer increase in crime, new research finds
+Britain’s heritage attractions suffer increase in crime

 New research has revealed a rise in crime at Britain’s heritage sites.

-- Nine in 10 heritage organisations have suffered a crime in the past year
+• Nine in 10 heritage organisations have suffered a crime in the past year

-- Seven in 10 are more concerned about crime than ever before
+• Seven in 10 are more concerned about crime than ever before

 New research1 commissioned by specialist heritage insurer Ecclesiastical has revealed a rise in crime at Britain’s heritage sites.

-The impact has been a rise in heritage sites being forced to close as a result of crimes (35% vs 30% in 2023) and low staff / volunteer morale (41% vs 37% in 2023).
+The impact has been a rise in heritage sites being forced to close due to crime (35% vs 30% in 2023) and low staff/volunteer morale (41% vs 37% in 2023).

 Visitors behaving badly

 The majority (96%) of heritage organisations have experienced challenging visitor behaviour during the past 12 months, up 2% on the past year.
-The survey found littering, visitors refusing to follow instructions, anti-social parking, and petty theft has increased4.
+The survey found littering, visitors refusing to follow instructions, anti-social parking, and petty theft have increased4.

 Earlier this year, English Heritage announced5 staff at four of its historic sites are now wearing body cameras to help deter crime and anti-social behaviour from visitors.